21 Headless CMS Platforms That You Should Check Out

 Explore G2 reviews for Ghost.

-Popupsmart integrates with this platform seamlessly so you can create a Ghost popup quickly!
+Popupsmart integrates with this platform seamlessly, so you can create a Ghost popup quickly!

 5. Sanity

-landing page of Sanity which is a headless CMS platform Sanity allows content creation as data with a headless CMS system.
-Nike, Cloudflare, Figma, Netlify and National Geographic use Sanity.
+Sanity allows content creation as data with a headless CMS system.
+Nike, Cloudflare, Figma, Netlify, and National Geographic use Sanity.

 Pros: